SylphxAI/leaf/docs/docs/faq.md

 ### What is Leaf?

-Leaf is a modern documentation framework built with Preact (React-compatible) that provides VitePress-compatible markdown syntax and features.
-It uses TypeScript for type safety and gives you access to the full React ecosystem.
+Leaf is a modern documentation framework built with SolidJS (SolidJS-based) that provides VitePress-compatible markdown syntax and features.
+It uses TypeScript for type safety and gives you access to the full SolidJS ecosystem.

 ### How is Leaf different from VitePress?

-Leaf uses **Preact** (React-compatible) instead of Vue, **Sylphx tools** (Zen, Silk) for state and styling, and supports both **Bun and Node.js** runtimes.
-It maintains VitePress-compatible markdown syntax while giving you access to the React ecosystem.
+Leaf uses **SolidJS** (SolidJS-based) instead of Vue, **Sylphx tools** (Zen, Silk) for state and styling, and supports both **Bun and Node.js** runtimes.
+It maintains VitePress-compatible markdown syntax while giving you access to the SolidJS ecosystem.

 ### Is Leaf production-ready?